stylescape/stylescape/README.md

 ## Documentation

-For more detailed setup and usage instructions, refer to our official website: [scape.style](https://scape.style).
+For detailed setup and usage instructions, refer to our official website: [scape.style](https://scape.style).

 ---